 Antioch University New England’s PsyD program, founded in 1982, meets the requirements for accreditation by the American Psychological Association (APA) and is consistent with the National Council of Schools and Programs of Professional Psychology (NCSPP) educational model with its seven competencies and list of basic science areas.
 The program’s curriculum prepares students to be eligible for licensure in psychology though a number of states have unique requirements.
 It is the student’s responsibility to ensure they are eligible for licensing in the specific state(s) in which they intend to practice.
 The program also meets the requirements for the National Register of Health Service Providers in Psychology, which has included the program in its list of Designated Doctoral Programs in Psychology.

 Our PsyD Program in Clinical Psychology is a five-year, full-time program that includes the completion of a yearlong internship (which may be done half-time over two years).
-Full-time study is defined as the completion of 30 credits, on average, within a calendar year (or 24 credits plus a half-time internship).
+Full-time study is defined as the completion of 30 credits, on average, within a calendar year.
 Our classes are offered on Monday and Tuesday in a student’s first year, and then on Monday with practicum on other days in subsequent years of the program.
 Though the classes are concentrated this way, the program delivers the same number of academic credits and contact hours per year as do other programs whose courses are spread over a full week.

 Clinical Psychology Handbook

 The program elements and policies summarized here are available in full in the Clinical Psychology Handbook (PDF), posted online for faculty, staff, and enrolled students.